-Through Project Clean Air Repair (or Project CAR), Environmental Initiative is partnering with two local nonprofit garages to pilot a project to reduce emissions from older passenger vehicles like cars and light-duty trucks.
-We’ll reduce emissions by targeting and fixing vehicle exhaust systems for lower-income residents in the Twin Cities.
+Through Project Clean Air Repair (or Project CAR), Environmental Initiative is partnering with car repair shops to reduce emissions from older passenger vehicles and light-duty trucks.
+Project CAR reimburses garages for identifying and fixing vehicle exhaust systems in cars of lower-income residents.

-Currently, it is estimated that 25 percent of passenger vehicles cause 90 percent of air pollution.
-This is mostly because older cars having outdated or broken emission controls and exhaust equipment.
-Environmental Initiative is partnering with Cars for Neighbors and The Lift Garage to provide repairs to broken emission systems, cleaning up some of the most polluting cars on the road while reducing barriers to transportation for those most impacted by them.
+Currently, it is estimated that 25% of passenger vehicles cause 90% of air pollution.
+This is mostly because older cars have outdated or broken emission controls and exhaust equipment.
+Environmental Initiative is partnering with garages to provide repairs to broken emission systems, cleaning up some of the highest polluting cars on the road while reducing barriers to reliable transportation.

 Partner garages provide low- or no-cost repairs to four priority components of emission control systems: catalytic converters, evaporative emission control systems, oxygen sensors, and exhaust gas recirculation valves.

 In 2017, Environmental Initiative conducted a pilot project based on this same model, partnering with The Lift Garage and Cars for Neighbors.
 During the pilot, partner garages repaired 51 vehicles.
 Due to the success of the pilot, Environmental Initiative secured additional funding to continue the program and broaden its impact.